ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 * `rna.kallisto_number_of_threads` How many threads are used for Kallisto quantification.
 Required only if `rna.run_kallisto` is `true` (Default is `true`).

 * `rna.kallisto_ramGB` How many GBs of memory are available for Kallisto quantification.
 Required only if `rna.run_kallisto` is `true` (Default is `true`).
+* `rna.docker` and `rna.singularity` Container image locations.
+You should usually not touch these, unless you are for some reason using locally stored images, in which case you probably know what you are doing :)